Skip to main content

 • Ensure the hardware connection is correct.

-• The driver is installed.
+• The driver has been installed.

 sudo sed -i 's/\/dev\/fb0/\/dev\/fb1/g' /etc/X11/xorg.conf.d/99-fbdev.conf